prateek3576/prateek3576.github.io/_my-projects/2019-04-21-theatre-finder.md

 {:.text-center .text-info}

-## This is the front page of the website.
+## The front page of the website.
 It prompts the user for the permission to use their current location and then locates the movie theatres around them

 ![image]({{ site.baseurl }}/assets/images/project-img/theatre2.png){:height="30%" width="67%"}![image]({{ site.baseurl }}/assets/images/project-img/theatre3.png){:height="30%" width="32%"}